ggerganov/llama.cpp/examples/server/README.md

 ### POST `/v1/embeddings`: OpenAI-compatible embeddings API

 This endpoint requires that the model uses a pooling different than type `none`.
+The embeddings are normalized using the Eucledian norm.

 *Options:*